ARM-software/psa-api/doc/ext-pqc/api/lms.rst

     The parameterization of an LMS key is fully encoded in the key data.

-    The key attribute size of an LMS public key is :issue:`not used?`
+    The key attribute size of an LMS public key is output length, in bits, of the hash function identified by the LMS parameter set.

-    .. todo:: Decide if we want to use the ``key_bits`` attribute for LMS keys at all.
+    *   SHA-256/192, SHAKE256/192 : ``key_bits = 192``
+    *   SHA-256, SHAKE256/256 : ``key_bits = 256``

+    .. todo:: We could make the key_bits equal the key size in bits (384 and 448, above), but the hash output size is more intuitive (for comparison, see SLH-DSA).
+The actual key size is a straight-forward computation for each of the HBS key types.

     .. subsection:: Compatible algorithms